 The following procedure covers the proper application and curing method for medium strength Loctite® adhesive/ sealant (Loctite® #243) and primer (Loctite® 7649 Primer N).
+The use of primer is not required with Loctite 243.

 Primer Application

 NOTE: It is not necessary to bathe the threads in primer.